okta/okta.github.io/_source/_authentication-guide/auth-overview/index.md

-okta -> user: 302 redirect to authentication prompt user -> okta: Authentication & consent okta -> client: Authorization Code Response client -> okta: Send authorization code + Client Secret to /token okta -> client: Access token (and optionally Refresh Token) client -> app: Request with access token app -> client: Response
+okta -> user: 302 redirect to authentication prompt user -> okta: Authentication & consent okta -> client: Authorization Code Response client -> okta: Send authorization code + client secret to /token okta -> client: Access token (and optionally Refresh Token) client -> app: Request with access token app -> client: Response

 -->

-For information how to set-up your application to use this flow, see [Implement the Authorization Code Flow](/authentication-guide/implementing-authentication/auth-code).
+For information how to set up your application to use this flow, see [Implement the Authorization Code Flow](/authentication-guide/implementing-authentication/auth-code).

 ### Authorization Code with PKCE

-For native/mobile applications, the Client Secret cannot be stored in the application because it could easily be exposed.
-Additionally, mobile callbacks use `app://` protocols, which are prone to interception.
+For native/mobile applications, the client secret cannot be stored in the application because it could easily be exposed.
+Additionally, mobile redirects use `app://` protocols, which are prone to interception.
 Basically, a rogue application could intercept the authorization code as it is being passed through the mobile/native operating system.
-Therefore native apps should make use of Proof Key for Code Exchange (PKCE), which acts like a secret but isn't hard-coded, to keep the authorization code flow secure.
+Therefore native apps should make use of Proof Key for Code Exchange (PKCE), which acts like a secret but isn't hard-coded, to keep the Authorization Code flow secure.

 PKCE is an extension to the regular Authorization Code flow, so the flow is very similar, except that PKCE elements are included at various steps in the flow.

-The PKCE-enhanced flow requires your application to generate a cryptographically random key called a "code verifier".
+The PKCE-enhanced Authorization Code flow requires your application to generate a cryptographically random key called a "code verifier".
 A "code challenge" is then created from the verifier, and this challenge is passed along with the request for the authorization code.

 When the authorization code is sent in the access token request, the code verifier is sent as part of the request.
 The authorization server recomputes the challenge from the verifier using an agreed-upon hash algorithm and then compares that.
 If the two code challenges and verifier match, then it knows that both requests were sent by the same client.